PrismarineJS/mineflayer/docs/api.md

 All scoreboards known to the bot in an object scoreboard name -> scoreboard.

+Reset on each login (every server switch on a proxy network); the object is kept and its entries are dropped without `scoreboardDeleted` events.

 #### bot.scoreboard

 All scoreboards known to the bot in an object scoreboard displaySlot -> scoreboard.

+Reset on each login; the object is kept and its slots are dropped.

  * `belowName` - scoreboard placed in belowName
  * `sidebar` - scoreboard placed in sidebar